 If you have received braces in the Fort Walton Beach area, it’s not always necessary to remove your wisdom teeth.
 However, it can assert pressure on the adjacent teeth if there’s not enough room.
 You can also suffer swollen gums if there’s impaction behind the last tooth.
 Dr. Bowman can advise you on such problems, including suggestions for tooth removal.

 Will wisdom teeth ruin my orthodontic progress?

-If your child received braces in Pensacola, you could start noticing a relapse in tooth position.
+If your child received braces in Fort Walton Beach, you could start noticing a relapse in tooth position.
 Surprisingly, the relapse is not inevitably caused by the growth of wisdom teeth.
 The main reason for this is age.
 As we age, our teeth begin to drift alongside the usual wear and tear.
 Jaw growth can also cause this undesirable effect of teeth pressing towards the tongue.
 This is the principal reason why we would remind you over and over to wear your retainer once you get your braces off.

 Wisdom tooth extraction may be necessary if the teeth are trapped beneath the gum line or if they erupt unusually.
 An oral surgeon can help with this procedure.